vertical-knowledge/ripozo/README.rst

-On the other hand, if you wanted a full CRUD+L (Create, Retrieve, Update, Delete, and List), you could use one of the manager extensions (django-ripozo, ripozo-sqlalchemy, and ripozo-cassandra all include readt to use base managers).
+On the other hand, if you wanted a full CRUD+L (Create, Retrieve, Update, Delete, and List), you could use one of the manager extensions (django-ripozo, ripozo-sqlalchemy, and ripozo-cassandra all include ready to use base managers).
 There are slight differences on creating Manager classes and instances in the different extensions but at a core they all follow this format.